aulianza/aulianza.id/README.md

 A no-fuss pure JavaScript playground with a live feedback loop.

-### 💬 Real-time Chat
+### 💬 Realtime Guestbook

-Real-Time Chat is powered by Firebase.
+Realtime guestbook chat is powered by Firebase.
 Anyone can leave me a message in this website.

 ### 🎧 Spotify